apolzek/shared/content/006/README.md

-## Building a custom Opentelemetry Collector
+## Building a custom Opentelemetry Collector with custom processor

 ### Prerequisites